 With the Influencer Community Management Software, you can securely store your data and access it from wherever you go.
 You can share essential campaign data with your team and have influencer contacts readily available.
 This simplifies your work stages, is time-efficient, and makes collaborative work in a global team easier.
 Now manage your running influencer marketing campaign step by step.

 Working with influencers carries an inherent risk because influencers are just people — they can behave unpredictably or change their opinions and attitudes without warning.
 Ideally, you can eliminate any potential roadblocks with your vetting and Influencer Briefs.
 Regardless, it’s important to stay calm and expect the unexpected.

 This applies to your target audience, too.
 Unforeseeable events can quickly shift the climate within your community.

 You must track and monitor all engagements with your campaign to identify and react to potential adversity.
 Crises can occur for several reasons: human error, current events, bad luck, and everything in between.
 That’s why you must listen to your community, proactively engage, and respond deliberately.

 No matter if the campaign is still running or has already come to an end.
-You must continuously track your metrics, outputs, and outcomes, to measure the success of your campaign.
-You will need the metrics for your final evaluation and reporting and it will help you to identify best performing posts and influencers.
+You must continuously track your outputs, and outcomes, to measure the success of your campaign.
+You will need the reporting to identify the best influencers for you.
 This way you can decide whether you have any interest in establishing a long-term influencer relation to one of the influencers you collaborated with.

 Bring your campaign to a close or communicate your interest for further collaborations.